 Our tentative project timeline can be found on our Github page.
 The link below will take you to where our Gantt chart lives and will be accessible to anyone invited to be a collaborator.

 Project Gantt Chart

+We are currently in the process of revising this living document and wilh have specific dates regarding time blocks for the ending of technical work, the start of white paper drafting and submission to R&S for revision etc..
+It will reflect the changes due to the ongoing COVID-19 Pandemic.
+This document will be fully updated by Friday, April 17th at 5:00pm.

 Budget and Resources